gobboph/gobboph.github.io/content/pages/about.md

 {% img img-thumbnail float-right /images/face.jpg 250 %}

 I am a Ph.D. candidate in Theoretical Physics at the [Center for Cosmology and Particle Physics](http://ccpp.nyu.edu/), at [New York University](http://www.nyu.edu).
 I work both on Cosmology and String Theory, trying to explain the first using the second.
-I was born in Milan, Italy, and before moving to New York City I studied Physics between [Pavia University](http://www.unipv.eu/site/en/home.html) and [SISSA](https://www.sissa.it/).
+I was born in Milan, Italy, and before moving to New York City I studied Physics at [Pavia University](http://www.unipv.eu/site/en/home.html) and [SISSA](https://www.sissa.it/).

 In more details, my research focuses on designing a way our universe could have been born and look the way it does.
-Even if we do have a good amount information about the very first moments of our universe, still making sense of it all in a nice form is an open challenge.
+Even if we do have a good amount of information about the very first moments of our universe, still making sense of it all in a nice form is an open challenge.

 You can find a list of my papers down here and my [CV in pdf]({filename}/files/CV.pdf).
 Feel free to contact me at <roberto.gobbetti@nyu.edu>.